What You Need To Know Before Paying Off Your Consumer Proposal Early

 Make Lump Sum Payments

-Maybe you don't feel comfortable increasing your monthly payments or frequency of payments because you don't want to incur any NSF fees.
+You may not be comfortable increasing your monthly payments or frequency of payments because you don't want to incur any NSF fees.
 Instead, you could save money each month and keep that money in a separate bank account.
 Then once or twice a year, you could pay a lump sum payment from the money you saved.

 Sell Assets